yellowjaguar5/golden-hour/README.md

 ## TODO

-- way of configuring which capture/compile functions are used
 - way of configuring which camera is used with osx/ffmpeg capture (always uses FaceTime camera currently)
 - handle failed commands in capture/compile functions
 - turn this into an installable python package with commands in setup.py's console_scripts